Grand Canyon: Lower Sonoran

 The insect species commonly found in the river corridor and tributaries are midges, caddisflies, mayflies, stoneflies, black flies, mites, beetles, butterflies, moths, and fire ants.
 Numerous species of spiders and several species of scorpions, including the bark scorpion and the giant desert hairy scorpion, inhabit the riparian zone.

 Eleven aquatic and 26 terrestrial species of mollusks have been identified in and around Grand Canyon National Park.
 Of the aquatic species, two are bivalves (clams) and nine are gastropods (snails).
 Twenty-six species of terrestrial gastropods have been identified, primarily land snails and slugs.

 There are approximately 41 reptile species in Grand Canyon National Park.
 Ten are considered common along the river corridor and include lizards and snakes.
 Lizard density tends to be highest along the stretch of land between the water's edge and the beginning of the upland desert community.
 The two largest lizards in the canyon are gila monsters and chuckwallas.
 Many snake species, which are not directly dependent on surface water, may be found both within the inner gorge and the Colorado River corridor.
 Six rattlesnake species have been recorded in the park.

 Above the river corridor a desert scrub community, composed of North American desert flora, thrives.
 Typical warm desert species such as creosote bush, white bursage, brittlebush, catclaw acacia, ocotillo, mariola, western honey mesquite, four-winged saltbush, big sagebrush, blackbrush, and rubber rabbitbrush grow in this community.
 The mammalian fauna in the woodland scrub community consists of 50 species, mostly rodents and bats.
 Three of the five Park woodrat species live in the desert scrub community.

 Except for the western banded gecko, which seems to be distributed only near water along the Colorado River, all of the reptiles found near the river also appear in the uplands, but in lower densities.
 The desert gopher tortoise, a threatened species, inhabits the desert scrublands in the western end of the park.

-Some of the common insects and animals found at elevations above 2,000 ft are orange paper wasps, honey bees, black flies, tarantula hawks, stink bugs, beetles, black ants, and monarch and swallowtail butterflies.
+Some of the common insects found at elevations above 2,000 ft are orange paper wasps, honey bees, black flies, tarantula hawks, stink bugs, beetles, black ants, and monarch and swallowtail butterflies.
 Solifugids, wood spiders, garden spiders, black widow spiders, and tarantulas can be found in the desert scrub and higher elevations.